 The following criteria are considered when selecting candidates for unconditional admission.
-However, other factors also taken into consideration are recommendation letters, extracurricular activities, church involvement, and a personal interview.

 - 1. Satisfactory scores on either the American College Test (ACT) or Scholastic Aptitude Test (SAT).
-No particular score is a guarantee of admittance; however, priority is given to students who score an ACT composite of at least 19 or an SAT I score of at least 910. - 2.
+No particular score is a guarantee of admittance; however, priority is given to students who score an ACT composite of at least 20 or an SAT score of at least 1020. - 2.
 Graduation from an accredited U.S. high school or satisfactory completion of the General Education Diploma (GED) examination.
-The student's transcript should demonstrate the following: - A. At least a 2.5 average on a 4.0 scale. - B. A satisfactory class rank based on the standards of the particular high school attended.
+The student's transcript should demonstrate the following: - A. At least a 2.6 average on a 4.0 scale. - B. A satisfactory class rank based on the standards of the particular high school attended.